Skills gap analysis in 4 steps: How to identify and bridge talent gaps

 Regular skills gap analyses will yield the following benefits:

-• Insights into your current workforce’s expertise.
+- Insights into your current workforce’s expertise.
 Your existing employees may have skill sets you’re unaware of, and skill assessments can shed light on them.
 For instance, you may discover that a member of your HR team excels at strategic workforce planning, even though it’s not a required skill for their current role.
-This could lead to a promotion from within, so it’s always worth exploring your employee’s current skills.
+This could lead to a promotion from within, so exploring your employee’s skills is always worth exploring.

-• Boost employee engagement and development.
-A skills gap analysis will help your employees realize any necessary improvements or certifications to develop their careers further.
-53% of employees report that their position requires specialist training, so your team likely needs all the help they can get.
+- Boost employee engagement and development.
+A skills gap analysis will help your employees realize any necessary improvements or certifications to advance their careers.
+53% of employees report that their position requires specialist training, so your team likely needs all the help it can get.

-• More robust hiring and recruiting.
-A core aspect of a skills gap analysis is to make a list of the skills you need to list in your job descriptions.
-As a result, you’ll know which skills prospects must have to function well at your organization.
-This will improve the efficiency and quality of your hiring process.
+- More robust hiring and recruiting.
+A core aspect of a skills gap analysis is to make a list of the skills you need to include in your job descriptions.
+As a result, you’ll know which skills prospects must have to function well at your organization, which will improve the efficiency and quality of your hiring process.

 Now that you know why a skills gap analysis is worth your time, let’s learn how to conduct one.

-It’s essential to structure your skills gap analysis in a way that makes sense.
-For instance, you need to define the scope of the project and your business objectives first.
+It’s essential to structure your skills gap analysis in a sensible way.
+First, you need to define the project’s scope and business objectives.

 If you don’t, you’ll likely lose track of your goals and become distracted by industry trends instead of your organization’s needs.